So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Just an hour outside of Kutaisi, the stunning Okatse Canyon is made all the more wonderful by suspended walkways and viewpoints from the top of the canyon!
 These walkways offer fantastic views into the canyon including the waterfalls and dense greenery.

-There’s a 2 km walk from the visitor entrance to the canyon, and the entrance fee is around 17 GEL (£3.80) for non-Georgians.
+There’s a 2 km walk from the visitor entrance to the canyon, and the entrance fee is 18 GEL for non-Georgians.
 Okatse Canyon is just 5 km from Kinchkha Waterfall, so it is well worth combining the two in your trip out of Kutaisi.

 Where to eat in Kutaisi

-If the first question on every traveller’s lips is ‘what are the best things to do in Kutaisi’ then the second will definitely be ‘what’s the food like in Kutaisi?’
+If the first question on every traveller’s search history is ‘what to do in Kutaisi’ then the second will definitely be ‘what’s the food like in Kutaisi?’
 The cost of food in Georgia is cheaper than in the Western world.
 So you can eat out at quite affordable prices.
 Western options naturally cost more than eating locally but are still great value.

 Georgian food is generally wholesome and based on available produce from the land.
 As a result of the Silk Road, Georgian food has also been influenced by both European and Persian cuisines.
 My favourite is khachapuri – cheese-filled bread – no explanation needed!